- Bed bugs are pests of people because they bite us and feed on our blood.

 - Buy encasements (from professional pest control services) that are specifically designed for protecting against bed bugs.

 Bed bug interceptors

-Bed bug interceptors are small plastic trays with an inner and outer ring.
-You can place them under the bed legs.
+Bed bug interceptors are small plastic trays with an inner and outer ring designed to help detect the presence of bed bugs.
+You place them under the bed legs.

 Bed bugs that try to climb up from the floor to the bed become trapped in the outer well.
 Any bed bugs that try to climb down will become trapped in the center well.